midnight-miner/AmsterdamCoin/README.md

 AmsterdamCoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
 - 50 coins per block
 - 2016 blocks to retarget difficulty
-- 500 coins per block
+- 30 seconds block time
-- 10 blocks to retarget difficulty

 For more information please visit http://www.amsterdamcoin.com